 State of Pensions 2022: Public Workers are Highly Likely to Feel The Effects of Inflation and a Recession

 How will public workers be affected by inflation?

 Public retirees may be more exposed to inflation that many assume, given the limited cost-of-living adjustment (COLA) provisions that are available across the country.
 168 plans do not offer or guarantee retirees a COLA.
 For plans that do offer inflation protection, the average COLA is 1.58% in 2022, which is significantly less than the estimated 8.6% rate of inflation (CPI as of May 2022) nationally.

 Read more about this here.

-How will underfunded public pension funds cover promised benefits for workers?
+How will underfunded funds cover promised benefits for workers?

 There are three strategies that states might take in seeking to ensure they can pay promised benefits to workers: increase contributions into their pension funds, pursue higher investment returns, or reduce the value of benefits.

 Cutting benefits is unconstitutional in nearly every state, but in certain places benefits have been reduced by cutting back on the inflation adjustment of pension checks.